opethe1st/GoJson/log.md

 Also noticed my implementation is slower even though I don't do the validation step.
 Why? and it's also puzzling because my loading of strings was 3 times as fast.
 Was it fast because of the no validation?

 Didn't write tests for iterator since it is internal - good thing?
 I know it is tested because my other stuff is not broken

+So I was thinking about the validate vs. unmarshalling and I just realized that perhaps I should be using one function for both.
+The only difference between the two is that one creating resources in memory and the other does not.
+If I can encapsulate object creation
+(by object, creating arrays, maps, strings) then I am on my way to using a single function.
+I just need to make appending, adding a key to a map, creating a map etc noop when validating.I also realize that they might diverge so maybe two functions with duplication anyways is also good.
+Very interesting thing to consider.

+How does my implementation compare memory-wise too?
+I can probably optimise even further.

+I should probably have some property based tests too.
+I think every library that is going to be depended on, should have these kinds of tests.